fmu-zwiers-ecuador/Prototype1-BME280-TSL2591-Audiomoth/README.md

 The system includes:
 1. **Audio Recording Device**: A microphone connected to the Raspberry Pi.
 2. **BME280 Environmental Sensor**: For temperature, humidity, and pressure measurements, connected over SPI.
-3. **TSL2591 Luminosity Sensor**: (connected via I2C, assumed to be used separately as its connections are not detailed in the code.)

 ### Connections for BME280 Sensor (SPI)
 - **VCC**: Connect to Pin 1 (3.3V)